-Nursing's Community Advisory Committee is a standing committee offering our professional health community of interest, nursing students and faculty, and other representative from across the university to contribute in an advisory capacity on issues related to continuous quality improvement of Bushnell University's nursing program and trends impacting needs of health care organizations.
-This committee serves as a formal communication link between the University, nursing students, faculty, other university representatives and the community concerning nursing, health care, and program issues.
+The Community Advisory Committee is a standing committee offering our professional health community of interest, nursing students and faculty, and other representative from across the university opportunity to contribute, in an advisory capacity, to issues related to continuous quality improvement of Bushnell University's undergraduate, graduate, and other emerging programs.
+This committee serves as a formal communication link between the university and its representatives, nursing students, nursing faculty, and the community concerning issues related to the profession, health care, education, and Bushnell's nursing program.
 This advisory committee meets annually.